 Dependent children over age 21 are not eligible for F-2 status and will need to change to another status such as F-1 (for full-time students) if they wish to stay in the U.S.

-At the end of the F-1 program, there is a 60-day grace period during which the F-1/F-2 may stay in the U.S. Once the F-1 leaves the U.S., the F-2 dependents must leave as well.
+At the end of the F-1 program, there is a 60-day grace period during which the F-1/F-2 may stay in the U.S. Once the F-1 leaves the U.S., the F-2 dependents must also leave.

 The communities in the area hold events and other opportunities to get out and socialize.
-Be sure to check in on local listings to stay up to date on local happenings.
+Be sure to check in on local listings to stay updated on local happenings.

 The following resources are available in Aroostook County and are not directly affiliated with the University of Maine.
 As such, they are available to students and non-students.
-We encourage individuals to be aware of the resources available to them and seek the resources that they need.
+We encourage individuals to be aware of the resources available and seek the help they need.

 For additional help and information, you can visit these resources.